Accommodations vs Modifications: What Teachers Need to KnowAccommodations vs modifications in education classroom comparison

 Grading is where accommodations and modifications make the biggest practical difference in your classroom.

 Grading with an Accommodation: A student who receives an accommodation gets the same grade-level rubric as their peers.
-If the rubric says a fourth-grade essay needs an introduction, three supporting paragraphs, and a conclusion, that student must also write an introduction, three supporting paragraphs, and a conclusion.
+If the rubric says a Year 4 essay needs an introduction, three supporting paragraphs, and a conclusion, that student must write the same.
+They need an introduction, three supporting paragraphs, and a conclusion.
 If they do, they get an A. If they only write an introduction and one paragraph, they get a C or D, just like any other student.
 The accommodation (perhaps a graphic organiser, speech-to-text, or extra time) does not change the grading standard.

 Grading with a Modification: A student who receives a modification gets a customised rubric.
 Your second-grade level reader on a seventh-grade team will not be graded on the seventh-grade essay rubric.
 Their rubric might ask: Does the student write three complete sentences?
 Can they identify the main idea?
 This is a completely different standard.
 The grades cannot be compared directly to their general education peers, and this should be noted on the report card.

-If you find yourself thinking, "I'm grading this student on effort rather than mastery" or "I'm giving them points for trying," you have crossed from accommodation into hidden modification.
+If you think 'I'm grading this student on effort rather than mastery' or 'I'm giving them points for trying,' you've crossed a line.
+You've moved from accommodation into hidden modification.
 A grade should measure mastery of the stated standard, not effort.
 If you are lowering your expectations to be kind, you are modifying, and it should be documented and agreed upon by the team.

 Common Teacher Mistakes